 Good foot care (healthy skin, nail care, and proper footwear) is very important for anyone with diabetes, because you have a greater risk of having problems with your feet (such as skin that is dry and cracked, sores, changes in foot shape).
 This is because diabetes damages your nerves and reduces blood flow (circulation) to your feet, which can cause serious foot problems.
 About 1 in 5 people with diabetes who go to the hospital do so for foot problems.

-But if you take care of your feet every day, you can prevent many of these problems.
+But if you inspect and take care of your feet every day, you can prevent many of these problems.
 This information explains what you can do to keep your feet healthy.

 Foot care is even more important if you have

 If you have any of these problems and they don’t get looked after you could develop an ulcer (wound) which could lead to an amputation.
 Good foot care can lower the chances of amputation.